-The cartoons of Rube Goldberg were absolutely delightful in the 1940's & 50's.
-His hand drawn inventions portrayed a series of mechanical devices affecting one then another in the end to perform a mundane operation.
+Our overall best sellers are our marble devices.
+They are immensely popular with young and old.
+It was the cartoons of Rube Goldberg that were so delightful in the 1940’s & 50’s.
+His hand drawn inventions portrayed a series of mechanical devices affecting one then another in the end to perform a mundane task.
 As kids, we developed our own Rube Goldberg devices by taping cardboard tubes from paper towels to our bedroom walls to steer marbles around the room to ring bells and knock over dominoes.
-From those roots sprung our most successful wood product plans yet.
-Our marble devices are timeless projects and please children for countless hours.
-They are very popular birthday and Christmas gifts from Grandfather's workshop.
+From those roots sprung our most acclaimed wood products.
+The Marble Tower is one of the biggest selling woodworking plans in the world.
+We have added five more similar devices, all best sellers.
+The addictive Pinball Marble machine is a delight for young and old.
+These are timeless projects and popular birthday and Christmas gifts from Grandfather’s workshop.